gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 The table keys must be Lua strings.

 Multi-value query args are also supported.
-Just use a Lua table for the arg's value, for example:
+Just use a Lua table for the argument's value, for example:

     ngx.encode_args({baz = {32, "hello"}})